SimonTreillou/WaveResolvingCROCO/README.md

 ### 04-crocowithopendrift
 - Add first try with OpenDrift.
 Routines adds lon/lat/angle and masks to files.
+-
+### 05-onlinevorticitybudget
+- Add first try of online vorticity budget with CROCO.

 ### To do:
 - [ ] Energy-based frequency decomposition